Salvadoran journalist arrested while streaming a ‘No Kings’ protest could face deportation

 The livestream also captured Guevara being escorted to a police car.
 “But I didn’t anything wrong.
 Just reporting, officer, just reporting,” Guevara said a final time.

-According to records from the DeKalb County jail, where the reporter remains detained, he was charged with improperly entering a pedestrian roadway, obstruction of law enforcement officers and unlawful assembly.
+According to records from the DeKalb County jail, he was charged with improperly entering a pedestrian roadway, obstruction of law enforcement officers and unlawful assembly.

 “He was not protesting, he was recording,” Gaeta said in a video on Facebook.

-Note: Correction: An earlier version of this story incorrectly stated Guevara’s “MG News” Facebook follower count.
-“MG News” has 110,000 followers.